 Due to the exuberant nature of the fairways, there are landing zones that need to be sought after even at the expense of distance.
 For example, a shorter club will be taken off the first tee to find 'The Kitchen' and in particular 'The Sink' - a somewhat level area on the left-hand side of the fairway from where the attack of the green is easier despite a longer club in hand.
 Another example is 'The Tennis Court' on 9 which provides a similar advantage.

-There are also Turbo Boosts which can be found.
-A drive which finds the downslope on 7 can add significant yardage to the shot.
+There are also Turbo Boosts that can be found.
+A drive that finds the downslope on 7 can add significant yardage to the shot.

 Use of and Routing Through Dunes:

 Some courses are blessed with impressive dunes.
 Take Trump Scotland as a fine example.
 Hitting off elevated teeing grounds into stadium-like valleys, the experience is exhilarating and used to good effect.
 It can, however, become familiar especially with a prevailing wind in an out and back routing.
 Sandwich though is different.
 The first 2 holes wind their way into the dunes.
 The 3rd, a bunker-less par 3, plays in the valley and in the shadows of some of the largest dunes in all of golf.
 The 4th plays over or around a dune and halfway up the back of another at the green.
 The 5th begins atop a dune into a valley and through the sliver of space where the dunes intersect.
 The 6th plays back in and the 7th up and out.
 The routing runs up, over, through, parallel with and perpendicular to the ranges of dunes in a thrill ride that would never get old.